 The centerpiece of this park is the Westergasfabriek, a former gas plant that is now used as a cultural center.
 Like De Hallen, the building hosts a variety of events, pop-ups, and also permanent shops like Tony’s Chocolonely.
 There are also several bars, including a bar arcade called The Ton Ton Club.
 You can play a wide variety of Japanese and American arcade games here, from classic pinball to Dance Dance Revolution.

 Take a Tour

 We decided to do the free walking tour of Amsterdam with Sandeman, a well-known tour company throughout Europe.
 I was hesitant to take a free tour, but the reviews on TripAdvisor were excellent.
 Unfortunately, our experience didn’t match the hype.
 Our guide was 10 minutes late, which set the tone for the rest of the experience.
-Much of the tour was spent standing in random places, hearing general facts that you could find on a wikipedia page.
-He also spent a lot of time talking about how the company doesn’t pay him and trying to get us to sign up for the tours that cost money.
+Much of the tour was spent standing in random places, and hearing general facts that you could find on a wikipedia page.
 Several people actually left mid-tour; presumably, out of boredom.